aosabook/500lines/ci/chapter.rst

 Test Runner Manager
 -------------------

 Right now, you have to manually kick off the test_runner.py file to start a test runner.
 You can instead create a test runner manager process which will assess the current load of test requests from the dispatcher, and will scale the number of active test runners.
-This process will receive the 'runtest' messages and will start a test runner process for each request, and will kill unused processes when the load decreases.
+This process will receive the `runtest` messages and will start a test runner process for each request, and will kill unused processes when the load decreases.

 Using these suggestions, you can make this simple CI system more robust and fault-tolerant, and you can integrate it with other systems, like a web-based test reporter.